-Statement of the problem
+1.1 Statement of the problem

-Despite the Government's initiatives to improve the quality of teaching and learning at secondary school level, quality of pedagogical practices in public secondary schools remain poor (ESAPR, 2014).
-The poor quality of pedagogical practices in these schools is manifested through teachers' lack of planning for lessons (DES, 2012; UNEB, 2015); using mainly teacher-centred instead of learner-centred methods of teaching (DES, 2012); and administering unplanned tests and assignments to measure learning achievements (UNEB, 2012).
+Despite the Government's initiatives to improve the quality of teaching and learning at secondary school, quality of pedagogical practices in public secondary schools remains poor (ESAPR, 2014).
+The poor quality of pedagogical practices in these schools is manifested through teachers' lack of planning for lessons (DES, 2012; UNEB, 2015), using mainly teacher-centred methods of teaching instead of learner-centred methods (DES, 2012), and administering tests and assignments that are not planned to measure learning achievements (UNEB, 2012).
 Furthermore, learner assessments are geared towards passing national examinations while other objectives of the curriculum such as promotion of moral values, practical skills and participation in social and cultural activities are not catered for (UNEB, 2015).
 And it appears teacher professional development strategies are generally lacking in the public secondary schools (Kagolo, 2014; MoES, 2014).
-If the quality of pedagogical practices is not addressed, dropout and failure rates in secondary schools are likely to increase, resulting into wastage of resources dedicated to education and under-development of the country's human resources.
+If quality of pedagogical practices is not addressed, dropout and failure rates in secondary schools are likely to increase; subsequently, resulting into wastage of resources dedicated to education and the under-development of the country's human resources.

-Study Objectives
+1.2 Study Objectives

-The purpose of the study was to establish the extent to which teacher professional development explain quality of pedagogical practices.
-Specifically, the study focused on investigating the extent to which induction of new teachers, coaching and training workshops explain the quality of pedagogical practices in public secondary schools in Uganda.
+The purpose of the study was to establish the extent to which teacher professional development explained quality of pedagogical practices.
+Specifically, the study focused on investigating the extent to which; induction of new teachers, coaching and training workshops explain the quality of pedagogical practices in public secondary schools in Uganda.

-Literature review
+2. Literature review